oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Countermeasures {#client_impersonating_countermeasures}

-Authorization servers SHOULD NOT allow clients to influence their `client_id` or `sub` value or any other claim that might cause confusion with a genuine resource owner.
+Authorization servers SHOULD NOT allow clients to influence their `client_id` or `sub` value or any other claim if that can cause confusion with a genuine resource owner.
 Where this cannot be avoided, authorization servers MUST provide other means for the resource server to distinguish between access tokens authorized by a resource owner from access tokens authorized by the client itself.